 Humanities Symposia focuses on books

-from The Remant Trust
+on loan from The Remant Trust

 ANGOLA, Ind. – Trine University's Humanities Symposia, sponsored by the Department of Humanities & Communication, is underway with the next talk scheduled Tuesday as part of the series that continues through Nov.
 19.

 Each Tuesday session is from 3:30 to 4:30 p.m. in Wells Theater in Taylor Hall, with each talk lasting 20 to 30 minutes and followed by a question-and-answer session.
 Many of the talks will relate to some of the early and first-edition books, documents and manuscripts on loan to Trine from The Remnant Trust.
 The collection, in Wells Gallery in Taylor Hall, focuses on human dignity and individual liberty, and is open after each symposia session.

 On Tuesday, Tim Hopp, Ph.D., will present, "Isn't Wendy Wasserstein Romantic?
 An Actor's Story."
 Hopp, chair of the Department of Humanities & Communication, will discuss his leading role in Wasserstein's play "Isn't it Romantic" as a way to explore the value of literature.